 Other Names: Common Chickweeds, Star Chickweed, Mouse-ear Chickweed

-Chickweeds are medicinal and edible plants.
-They are very nutritious, high in vitamins and minerals, can be added to salads or cooked as a pot herb, tasting somewhat like spinach.
+Chickweed is very high in vitamins and minerals.
+It can be added to salads or sandwiches and cooked as a pot herb, tasting somewhat like spinach.

-The cultivation of this one is not necessary it is abundant and easy to find.
-Gather fresh edible plant between May and July, as soon as flowers appear, it can be used fresh or be dried for later herb use.
+The cultivation of this Chickweed is not necessary it is abundant and easy to find.
+Gather above ground parts, before or as soon as flowers appear.
+It can be used fresh or dried for later herb use.
 Use the fresh, chopped herb to make tincture.

-Add Chickweed to salads as a fresh spring green.
+Add Chickweed leaves to salads as a fresh spring green.

 Article by Deb Jackson & Karen Bergeron